Powerlearnproject/se-day1-assignment-EdenianKnight/README.md

 In essence, software engineering is the engine that powers the digital economy.

 Identify and describe at least three key milestones in the evolution of software engineering.

+**Answer**

+### 1. The Software Crisis (1960s)
+Recognized as the birth of software engineering, this era marked a turning point when software projects began to become increasingly complex and difficult to manage.
+The inability to deliver software on time, within budget, and meeting requirements led to a crisis that necessitated the formalization of software development processes.

+### 2. The Rise of Structured Programming and Design Methodologies (1970s)
+This period saw the introduction of structured programming, which emphasized code readability, maintainability, and correctness.
+Additionally, design methodologies like structured design and data flow diagrams emerged, providing a systematic approach to software development.
+These advancements improved software quality and reduced development time.

+### 3. The Object-Oriented Paradigm (1980s-1990s)
+The object-oriented programming (OOP) paradigm revolutionized software development by shifting focus from procedures to objects.
+This approach promoted code reusability, modularity, and flexibility.
+Languages like C++ and Java gained prominence, and design patterns emerged as best practices for building robust software systems.

 List and briefly explain the phases of the Software Development Life Cycle.